-When I had to leave early and didn’t have time for drinking coffee, I would seek out for coffee right away.
+When I had to leave early and didn’t have time for drinking coffee, I would search for coffee right away.
 And it had to be before 11am to avoid messing up with my sleep.
-Except that I don’t like the idea of paying almost 10 bucks for a coffee drink.
+And I don’t like the idea of paying almost 10 bucks for a coffee drink.

 What I liked about drinking coffee in the morning was that it was a ritual.
-I’d drink in the morning while journaling, reading, or studying, a cue for focus and instropection.
+I’d drink in the morning while journaling, reading, or studying, serving as a cue for focus and instropection.

 I never really liked coffee that much – it was an acquired taste.
-It was a matter of replacing the drink and keeping the ritual.
-That’s how I embarked on a caffeine-free journey.
+So I decided it was a matter of replacing the drink and keeping the ritual.
+That’s how I embarked on my caffeine-free journey.

 Caffeine-free drinks experiments

-My husband was the first one who stopped drinking coffee to help with his sleep.
+My husband was the first one who stopped drinking coffee at home.
 I joined him a few months after, trying a few things along the way.
-Eventually, I got so sensitive to caffeine that even drinking decaf regular coffee would keep me awake at night >.<
+Eventually, I got so sensitive to caffeine that even drinking decaf coffee would keep me awake at night >.<

 The most obvious first experiment was loose leaf/sachet teas.
 I tried lots of them but didn’t click for me.
 I had to try something else.

-I then found out the caffeine-free powder products from Blume, a Canadian brand.
+I then found out about the caffeine-free powder products from Blume, a Canadian brand.
 I have tried almost all of their latte powder (my favourites are the Blue Lavender and Beetroot blends).
 I highly recommend trying them out!
-If you try them, buy directly from their website instead of Amazon to support Canadian businesses :)
+If you try them, buy directly from their website to support Canadian businesses :)

 I decided to try Chicory Coffee again.
 And I finally decided to research how to acquire the taste for it.
 I was committed to ditching caffeine for once and all.